 When the Justice Guild, Flash and Martian Manhunter return to the Justice Guild's headquarters, Green Lantern and Hawkgirl confront them with the fact that the Justice Guild are not real — the second newspaper they found, dated the day that the Justice Guild comics stopped being published, declares the Justice Guild perished in an attempt to save Seaboard City from being consumed by nuclear war.
 Horrified, the Justice Guild are forced to admit that they are fakes — though they didn't know it.

 It turns out that of the Justice Guild, only the "junior Guildsman" Ray Thompson is real; forty years ago, the nuclear inferno of war mutated him into a grotesque being with powerful psionics, which he used to generate an ultra-real illusion that recreated the city and heroes of his childhood.
-In the resultant battle, Ray nearly defeats the Justice League... but the Justice Guild, declaring that they can repeat their sacrifice, turn on him, finally rendering him unconscious and revealing the desolation that is the reality of their world, fading away into nothingness with this last act of heroism.
+In the resultant battle, Ray nearly defeats the Justice League... but the Justice Guild, declaring that they can repeat their sacrifice, turn on him, finally rendering him unconscious and revealing the desolate wasteland that is the reality of their world.
+With that, the Streak gives one final salute to the Green Lantern, and a heartbroken Green Lantern can only watch as the Justice Guild fade away into nothingness with their last act of heroism.

 However, it turns out that Ray was not the only survivor; the other non-super people seen in the illusory Seaboard City were all human survivors, trapped in an endless loop-world to amuse Ray.
 They thank the Justice League from freeing them of their nightmarish prison, vowing to rebuild their home in reality.